 Our speakers are Allison McGeer, MD, director of infection control at Mount Sinai and Princess Margaret Hospitals in Toronto.
 A veteran epidemiologist, McGeer dealt first hand with SARS patients and occupationally infected workers during the prolonged outbreak in Toronto.
+Hear the lessons learned by somebody who has dealt with this novel emerging pathogen on the frontlines.

 Educate your entire staff for one low fee including 1 hour of CE, CME, or Critical Care credits for all attendees.
 You may invite as many participants as you wish to listen for the low fee of $249.
 Information on obtaining audio conference instructions and continuing education forms will be in the confirmation notice, which will be mailed upon receipt of registration.
 Your fee also includes access to a 48-hour replay following the conference and a CD recording of the program.
 For information or to register, call customer service at (800) 688-2421 or contact us via e-mail at email@example.com.
 When ordering, please refer to effort code 35281.